Automobile and motor vehicle benefits

 - Calculating a standby charge benefit for automobiles you own or lease

 - Benefit for motor vehicles not defined as an automobile

 - Payroll deductions for automobile or motor vehicle benefits

 - Facts about automobile and other vehicle benefits and automobile allowances

-- 2013 Automobile Deduction Limits and Expense Benefit Rates for Business (Finance Canada Web site)
+- 2016 Automobile Deduction Limits and Expense Benefit Rates for Business (Department of Finance Canada website)